omerlin/yncrea-virtualization/docs/day1/12_windows_prerequisites.md

 !!! tip
-    We configure WSL 2 to benefit from Docker Desktop While this is a cool feature and really simplifies a lot development it has some limitations too ...
+    We configure WSL 2 to benefit from Docker Desktop
+    While this is a cool feature and really simplifies a lot development it has some limitations too ...
     This is why we will not focus only on it but first work on VirtualBox.

 !!! warning
-    The Linux OS you install do not start a full subsystem (no init nor systemd scheduler) There are workaround of course - but this is something to put in place ( supervisord for instance )
+    The Linux OS you install do not start a full subsystem (no init nor systemd scheduler)
+    There are workaround of course - but this is something to put in place ( supervisord for instance )
+    But there are plenty cool usages like:
+    - configuration tool like **"ansible"** for instance (See later)
+    - bash scripting (faster than git-bash)
+    - development, compiling, image building (packer)
+    - ...

 The Wsl2 installation depends on your Windows version.